With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 If your scarf design has intricate lace or cables, wet blocking is a better method to show off the amazing stitch definition and open up the lace design.
 Follow the wet blocking instructions above.

 Now you’re more familiar with how to block knitting, it’s worth seeing which technique works best for you.
+Good luck blocking, and hope you have a wonderful finished piece at the end.

 If you have any questions or if I’ve missed something, let me know in the comments.